babelouest/glewlwyd/docs/REGISTER.md

 Code 200

-User has been succesfully created
+User has been successfully created

 Code 400